 Even worse, the game may offer a mystery box that randomly gives you game items you cannot choose, fitting into a gray area of almost gambling with real world money, only with no hopes of winning that money back (you know which games do this).
 One purchase becomes two, two becomes four, and before you know it, your entire paycheck is gone.
 Maybe you even get a couple bonus boxes?

-The social repercussions related to friends and family can be some of the harshest regarding your well-being outside of the game.
+The long term social repercussions related to friends and family can be some of the harshest regarding your well-being outside of the game.
 As mentioned before, any kind of negative time while gaming can affect your real world relationships and interactions.
-But a result of poor decision making, like sacrificing responsibilities such as work, reduced time with friends, a girlfriend or spouse, your child or children, or any family member(s), can have negative real world consequences of all kinds.
-In other words, just simply missing a social life in its entirety.
+But a result of poor decision making, sacrificing responsibilities like work, reduced time with friends, a girlfriend or spouse, your child or children, or any family member(s), can have negative real world consequences of all kinds.

 Real world interactions and personal development are a vital part of one’s well-being.
 You don’t want to miss that.
 It reduces that chance for something new in this wide world of random amazement.
 In fact, it reduces that chance for anything to even happen at all!
 Games can be good, but not that good.
 Nothing can emulate life experience better than life experience.

 Video gaming, which was originally nothing more than just small form entertainment, has become quite a complex lifestyle with many variables that can affect an individual’s gamer well-being.
-I did my best in this article to explain what gamer well-being is as well as list many of the positives and negatives in-game that can affect it.
+Gamer Well-being 101 is an introduction to what gamer well-being is and the positives and negatives in-game that can affect it.
 This includes an even bigger section on the destroyers of this well-being and potential long term effects gaming can have on your well-being in-game and thus out-game.

 What events have affected your gamer well-being?
 Share your stories below.